dami2106/Parallelising-Serial-Algorithms/README.md

 ## Editing the number of cores and input size

-As stated above, each program's folder containts a `run.sh` file.
+As stated above, each program's folder contains a `run.sh` file.
 Within this file there are variables at the top of the file that can be modified accordingly.
 Please see below for exact instructions of changing the behaviour of each program.

 ### Editing the input size or graph